klost17/Duck-Hunt/README.md

 # Compile
 g++ -std=c++11 *pp

-# Run
-# The agent can be run in two different modes:
+# Run.
+The agent can be run in two different modes:
-# 2. Server - act as the judge by sending predefined observations one at a time
-#    and asking the client to respond
+1. Server - act as the judge by sending predefined observations one at a time and asking the client to respond
-# 3. Client - get observations from standard input and output actions to
-#    standard output (this is the default mode)
+2. Client - get observations from standard input and output actions to standard output (this is the default mode)

-# The server and client can be run in separate terminals and communicate
+# The server and client can be run in separate terminals and communicate through pipes.
-# through pipes.
 Create the pipes first (we recommend Cygwin for Windows users).
 mkfifo player2server server2player

 # Terminal 1: